MSeify123/FinalProject/ProjectGuidance.md

-The project was started by having a look on the ocmplete project and what is required to be done in order to achieve success.
+The project was started by having a look on the complete project and what is required to be done in order to achieve success.

 I am workong on the Workspace/VM so I am not using Github or any sort of configuation management what so ever.